othyn/docker-compose-laravel/README.md

 - [laravel-airlock](https://github.com/laravel/airlock) or [laravel-passport](https://github.com/laravel/passport)
   - Both authentication layers for your application, for SPA's or just ways to easily integrate OAuth.
 Either way, well documented first-party plugins that are staple for these use cases.
 - [laravel-deployer](https://github.com/lorisleiva/laravel-deployer)
   - A wrapper around [deployer.org](https://github.com/deployphp/deployer) for Laravel, it allows easy access and customisation through Laravel's tool chain.
 It maps the relevant commands to artisan and places the deployer config within Laravel's for tidiness and scoping.
-Very handy for semi-autonomous and non-CI/CD deployments! **Although**, this does not play well with the default structure of this repo, it won't deploy subdirectories... so you have to restructure the app to place the app solely within the root directory for this to work.
+Very handy for semi-autonomous and non-CI/CD deployments!

 ## Changelog